OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 .. author's note: Update in osgeolive8.5: light NC dataset is included, tutorial rewritten

-1. Click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
+#.
+Click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
-2. From the "Welcome to GRASS GIS " window, select the nc_basic_spm_grass7 dataset for the location, and "user1" for the mapset.
+#.
+From the "Welcome to GRASS GIS " window, select the nc_basic_spm_grass7 dataset for the location, and "user1" for the mapset
-3. Click on [*Start GRASS*].
+#.
+Click on :guilabel:`Start GRASS`.

 .. image:: /images/projects/grass/grass-startup.png
   :scale: 50 %